vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

 7. Expand **Admiral Configuration** to configure the deployment of vSphere Integrated Containers Management Portal.

     - If you do not want to deploy vSphere Integrated Containers Management Portal, uncheck the **Deploy Admiral** check box.
-    - In the **Admiral Port** text box, optionally change the port on which to publish the vSphere Integrated Containers Registry service.
+    - In the **Admiral Port** text box, optionally change the port on which to publish the vSphere Integrated Containers Management Portal service.
     - To use custom certificates to authenticate connections to vSphere Integrated Containers Management Portal, optionally paste the content of the appropriate certificate and key files in the **SSL Cert** and **SSL Cert Key** text boxes.
 Leave the text boxes blank to use auto-generated certificates.

 8. Click **Next** and **Finish** to deploy the vSphere Integrated Containers appliance.